davidtucker/ST2PowerTools/README.markdown

 The ST2 Power Tools project consists of a collection of tools designed to make you more productive with your Sencha Touch 2 projects.
 Currently, this consists of two separate tools: the Sencha Touch 2 Project Generator and a collection of Sencha Touch 2 live templates for the JetBrains family of IDE's.

+You can view a full demo of the current version in action: (Create a Complete Sencha Touch 2 Application in Just Minutes)[http://davidtucker.net/blog/view/create_a_complete_sencha_touch_2_application_in_just_minutes].

+> As an important note, you need to properly setup your Mac for Sencha Touch 2 development before using these tools.
+You can view my complete post on (Getting Setup For Sencha Touch 2 Development on Your Mac)[http://davidtucker.net/blog/view/getting_setup_for_sencha_touch_2_development_on_your_mac] for more information on how to do this.

 ## Sencha Touch 2 Project Generator

 The Sencha Touch 2 Project Generator aims to make creating the skeleton project for your next Sencha Touch 2 project a breeze.